Mango Passion Fruit Cake

 • Let the cakes cool for 15 minutes, then release them from the pans and leave them to cool completely on a wire rack.

 • Frosting: In a large mixing bowl, beat the cream cheese and butter until well combined and smooth.
 Alternatively use an electric mixer, either hand-held or standing to make it easier.
 Add about half of the icing sugar and mix until well combined and smooth.
 Then add the vanilla extract and salt and mix until well combined.
 Add the remaining sugar until the desired consistency is achieved and it is well combined and silky smooth.
-For more details and tips, check out my cream cheese frosting recipe.

 • Assembly: Place one of the cooled sponges onto a cake board or plate and spread half a centimetre layer of frosting over the cake.
 Then top with the remaining cooled mango jam and the second sponge.
 Finally, ice the top and sides of the cake.